Click here to view video.

 Speech-language pathologists work in public and private schools, hospitals, rehabilitation centers, clinics, early intervention agencies, and nursing homes.
 They may also be self-employed in private practice.

-Employment of speech-language pathologists is projected to grow 18 percent from 2016 to 2026, much faster than the average for all occupations.
-As the large baby-boom population grows older, there will be more instances of health conditions that can cause speech or language impairments, such as strokes or dementia.
+Employment of speech-language pathologists is projected to grow 29 percent from 2020 to 2030, much faster than the average for all occupations, according to the BLS.

 A speech-language pathologist acquires a master’s degree after earning a bachelor’s degree in one of the scientific disciplines or in speech pathology.